-Tense meetings with world leaders await Obama in Asia
+Obama, China ratify climate agreements

 Amid his contentious bilateral agenda, Obama will find close allies at hand as well.
 His top global partner, German Chancellor Angela Merkel, is attending, as is Canadian Prime Minister Justin Trudeau, Obama's newest foreign friend.

-Obama is expected to meet British Prime Minister Theresa May for the first time since she replaced his stalwart partner David Cameron.
+Obama is planning to meet British Prime Minister Theresa May for the first time since she replaced his stalwart partner David Cameron.
 The consequences of the Brexit vote were likely to arise in the summit's various economic sessions.

 Mexican President Enrique Peña Nieto, fresh from his meeting with Trump, also was scheduled to travel to Hangzhou for a slightly less scrutinized session with global leaders.